Michsior14/ngrx-addons/libs/persist-state/README.md

 ## Usage

-The module gives ability to persist some of the app’s state, by saving it to `localStorage/sessionStorage` or anything that implements the `StorageEngine API`, and restore it after a refresh.
+The module gives ability to persist some of the app’s states, by saving it to `localStorage/sessionStorage` or anything that implements the `StorageEngine API`, and restore it after a refresh.
 It supports both root and feature states.
 The only thing you need to do is to add `PersistStateModule.forRoot` to your `AppModule` or `PersistStateModule.forFeature` to your feature module.

 ### For root states